nspilman/natespilmandotcom/blog/2024-01-09-images-edited-in-go.md

 title: Editing Images in GoLang
 description: A Showcase of outputs
 date: 2024-01-09
-published: true
+published: false
 ---

 My company laid off some engineers.
 I survived the layoffs, but my stress response over the weekend got me to start learning Go - a programming language by Google.
 I'd previous written an image processing application in Python, and I was curious what it'd look like in Go.
 The details of that are for another post.
 This post is mostly yelling "Look at these cool images I made.
 They're cool, right?"

 Before we get into the images - here's how it works kinda.
 I two upload images via a web UI, and I choose a blend function.
 One blend function gives a double exposure effect.
 One blend function replaces the hue - the RGB color ratio - with the hue of another image, which keeping the light values of the first image, etc. I'll demonstrate.
 I have some transformation settings that only take in one image.

 ## So first off, the double exposure blend -

 ![[download (7).jpg]]![[flrrsBoat.jpg]]

 ## What I like to call, the Stencil transform setting

 This setting takes in 2 pictures, and replaces all the parts from the first images that are brighter than 50% brightness with the second image.
 What you end up with is an interesting collage type image.

 ![[xrSkiBeach.jpg]]
 ![[lowerManhattanStencil.jpg]]

 ## Hue replacement

 ![[IMG_4308.jpeg]]
 ![[treeSunset.jpg]]

 ## Light Quantization -

 ![[qauntCloud.jpg]]
 ![[quantizedGranada.jpg]]

 Thank you for viewing.
 I hope you enjoyed.
 Let me know if you want a print.